Preet Bharara: Dismissal

 Following the 2016 election, Bharara met with then-president-elect Donald Trump at Trump Tower in November 2016.
 Bharara said that Trump asked him to remain as U.S. Attorney, and he agreed to stay on.Matthew Nussbaum, Trump opts to keep Preet Bharara as U.S. attorney for Manhattan, Politico (November 30, 2016).

 On March 10, 2017, U.S. Attorney General Jeff Sessions ordered all 46 remaining United States Attorneys who were holdovers from the Obama administration, including Bharara, to submit letters of resignation.
-Bharara declined to resign and was fired the next day.
-In a statement, Bharara said that serving as U.S. Attorney was "the greatest honor of my professional life" and that "one hallmark of justice is absolute independence and that was my touchstone every day that I served."
-He was succeeded by his deputy, Joon Kim, as acting U.S. Attorney for the Southern District of New York.
+Bharara declined to resign.
+He was fired the next day from Trump's administration.
+He was succeeded by his deputy attorney, Joon Kim, as acting U.S. Attorney for the Southern District of New York.
+Bharara later related the exact circumstances of his firing differently than had been reported in media.

-There were expressions of dismay over the firing from Howard Dean, U.S. Senators Chuck Schumer and Elizabeth Warren to New York State Republican Assemblymen Steve McLaughlin and Brian Kolb, the Assembly Minority Leader.
+In a public statement at the time, Bharara said that serving as U.S. Attorney was "the greatest honor of my professional life" and that "one hallmark of justice is absolute independence and that was my touchstone every day that I served".
+There were expressions of dismay over the firing from Howard Dean, U.S. Senators Chuck Schumer and Elizabeth Warren, as well as from New York State Republican Assemblymen Steve McLaughlin and Brian Kolb, the Assembly Minority Leader.

-It has been reported that in spring 2017, Trump's personal attorney Marc Kasowitz told associates that he had been personally responsible for getting Bharara fired, saying he had warned Trump, "This guy is going to get you."
-Bharara said a series of conversational phone calls from Trump made him increasingly uncomfortable about the appearance of potential improper contact between his office and Trump's.
-He claims he finally refused to take a phone call from Trump, and was dismissed 22 hours later.
+On June 13, 2017, ProPublica reported that in the spring of 2017, Trump's personal attorney Marc Kasowitz told associates that he had been responsible for getting Bharara fired.
+Kasowitz reportedly had warned Trump, "This guy is going to get you."
+In September 2017, however, Bharara said a series of conversational telephone calls from Trump made him increasingly uncomfortable about the appearance of potential improper contact between his office and the Trump office.
+Bharara added that he finally refused to take a telephone call from Trump and was dismissed 22 hours later.

-Later career
+Later career and other endeavors

 On April 1, 2017, Bharara joined New York University School of Law as a distinguished scholar in residence.

-In September 2017 he started a weekly podcast called "Stay Tuned with Preet", which features long-form interviews with prominent guests.
+In September 2017, Bharara started a weekly podcast called "Stay Tuned with Preet", which features long-form interviews with prominent guests.
 In 2018, Bharara started a second podcast with former New Jersey Attorney General and fellow law professor Anne Milgram, "Cafe Insider", which also provides legal commentary on the latest news.
 After Milgram was nominated by President Joe Biden to serve as Administrator of the Drug Enforcement Administration, she was replaced as co-host with former U.S. Attorney for the Northern District of Alabama Joyce Vance.

-Portrayal in fiction
+Bharara was an executive producer on the Zeshan B 2024 album, O Say, Can You See?.

+As of 2025, Bharara is a partner at the WilmerHale law firm.